A request to my representative in Congress, John Katko (R, NY-24):

 Here’s what I ask:

-That you rally other Republicans in the House, perhaps fellow “moderates” at first, and publicly push for impeachment as outlined in the 25th Amendment, Section 4.
+That you rally other Republicans in the House, perhaps fellow “moderates” at first, and publicly push for impeachment or for removal as outlined in the 25th Amendment, Section 4.

 Impeachment is highly unlikely until after the 2018 mid-term elections, of course, but it is imperative that rational members of the House act now.

 You must be familiar with the baseball term “minimize the damage,” which is what a team does when it falls behind and does what it can to keep the game from getting out of hand.
 That’s where we are now.

 You and your colleagues in Washington have a choice — to leave a political legacy or a patriotic legacy.
 Which means more to you?